BobToninho/tonino/src/pages/blog/update-commands.md

 ```

 Rust installed binaries are not updated by running the previous command.
-They need to be explicitly updated, for instance, to update
+They need to be explicitly updated.
+For instance, to update
 [cargo-watch]:

 ```bash